 There are many different types of chainsaws that suit different needs.
 For example, powerful ones with long guide bars can be used for logging, easily cutting through logs and bigger branches, while specialist small ones can be mounted on a pole to reach high places.

 From a user perspective, the power source is one of the biggest characteristics.
 There are three main types.

 The first is the gas chainsaw.
-These models work just like a gas-powered lawn mower.
+These models work just like gas-powered lawn mowers.
 You need to fill the tank with gas and then start it.
 Older models have a pull start mechanism, while some newer ones have an electric starter that you can turn on with a button.